Icinga/icinga2/doc/2-getting-started.md

 #### <a id="cli-command-daemon"></a> Cli command: Daemon

-The cli command `daemon` provides the functionality to start/stop Icinga 2.
+The CLI command `daemon` provides the functionality to start/stop Icinga 2.
 Furthermore it provides the [configuration validation](#config-validation).

     # icinga2 daemon --help